webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 2. Now there's a new release in the wild!

-3. **You just doubled your Support team's work!** (They need to support both the users who updated AND the ones who didn't!)
+3. **You just doubled your Support team's work! :O** (They need to support both the users who upgraded, AND the ones who didn't!)

-Even reducing code complexity increases support work.
+**Even reducing code complexity increases support work.**

 So please keep your users, support engineers, and technical account managers in mind when you're doing coding.